 Methamphetamine Use Disorders in Rural Communities:

 Research conducted in 2005 found that the rates of methamphetamine (“meth”) use were twice as high among young rural adults ages 18-25 (2.9%) compared to their urban counterparts (1.5%), and the Federal Office of Rural Health Policy reports that this pattern continues.
 This difference is partially due to several factors, including that meth can be produced in homemade labs that are frequently located in abandoned buildings in remote areas, such as rural areas.
 There are also fewer law enforcement officers in rural areas to prevent the establishment of meth labs or shut down existing ones, and fewer treatment providers.
 Meth production harms rural areas not only through use of meth itself, but also through the poisonous gas released by meth production, which becomes toxic waste that can find its way into household drains and fields.

 Opioid Use Disorders in Rural Communities:

-The U.S. has seen a dramatic increase in rates of opioid abuse and deaths resulting from opioid overdose.
-According to the Agency for Healthcare Research and Quality, between 2005 and 2014, the national rate of opioid-related inpatient stays increased over 64% and emergency department (ED) visits related to opioid use increased 99%.
+The U.S. has seen a dramatic increase in rates of opioid misuse and deaths resulting from opioid overdose.
+According to the Agency for Healthcare Research and Quality, between 2005 and 2014, the national rate of opioid-related inpatient stays increased over 64% and emergency department (ED) visits related to opioid misuse increased 99%.
 Oregon, North Carolina, and South Dakota are the states with the largest increases in opioid-related inpatient hospital stays between 2009 and 2014 and almost every state experienced an increase in the rate of opioid ED visits during this time.
 This infographic compares the rates of opioid-related hospital stays by state.

-Similar to the rest of the country, rural areas have been severely impacted by the epidemic.
-Opioid abuse is especially high in states with large rural populations such as West Virginia and Kentucky (National Rural Health Association Policy Brief, University of Southern Maine).
-Populations with the highest rates of opioid use in rural areas include:
+Similar to the rest of the country, rural areas have been severely affected by the epidemic.
+Opioid misuse is especially high in states with large rural populations such as West Virginia and Kentucky (National Rural Health Association Policy Brief, University of Southern Maine).
+Populations with the highest rates of opioid misuse in rural areas include:

 - Adolescents ages 12-19